 - Sharp L, Macrorie R, and Turner A (2015) ‘Resource efficiency and the imagined public: insights from cultural theory’ Global Environmental Change 34: 196-206

 Macrorie R and Wade F (2016) (Eds.).Daily life, digital technologies and energy demand – A working paper collection, Sheffield, Cambridge: Urban Institute (University of Sheffield), Balance Network (Balance Network, Anglia Ruskin University).
 Available at: http://balancenetwork.bimserver2.com

 de Hoop E, Smith A, Boon W, Macrorie R, Marvin S, & Raven R (2019).
 Smart urbanism in Barcelona: A knowledge politics perspective.
 In: Stissing Jensen J, Spaeth P and Cashmere M (eds) The Politics of Urban Sustainability Transitions: Knowledge, Power and Governance.
 ISBN: 9781138479654

-Macrorie R, Foulds C, Hargreaves T (2015) Governing and governed by practices: Exploring interventions in low-carbon housing policy and practice.
-In: Strengers, Y and Maller C (eds.)
-Social practices, interventions and sustainability: Beyond behaviour change.
-London: Routledge, pp. 95-111.
+Macrorie R, Foulds C, Hargreaves T (2015) Governing and governed by practices: Exploring interventions in low-carbon housing policy and practice’.
+In Y Strengers and C Maller, eds.
+(2014) Social practices, interventions and sustainability: Beyond behaviour change.
+London: Routledge.